-Sweet and delicious, these roasted Hasselback Sweet Potatoes make an impressive presentation yet are easy enough to add to your everyday menu.
+Sweet and delicious, roasted Hasselback sweet potatoes make an impressive presentation yet are easy enough to add to your everyday menu.
 No hassle required!

-I must have about 20 recipes for sweet potatoes.
+I must have about 20 recipes for sweet potatoes on my site.
 I make them at least once a week: steamed whole in my Instant Pot, baked in the microwave, oven roasted cubes, mashed, cut into wedges, in casseroles, even made into gluten free crackers.

 You’re going to love these Hasselback sweet potatoes.
 A lot of fancier sweet potato recipes include lots of brown sugar, pecans, and (gasp!) marshmallows.
 You’re not going to find marshmallows on these babies.

 These Hasselback sweet potatoes are way more sophisticated!
 They are a cut above other sweet potato recipes (pun intended).
-And for the record, E loved these, too!
+And for the record, my daughter loved these, too!

 Are you wondering what “Hasselback” is all about?
 Initially, I did too!
 I know what the Hasselback cooking method is, which we’ll get to in a minute, but I didn’t really know why it was called Hasselback.
 I looked on Wikipedia which told me that Hasselback is a Swedish method of making roasted potatoes, developed by a chef in Stockholm, in a restaurant called Hasselback.
 So there you have it, trivia you can use (not really).

 What is a Hasselback potato?